 Maximize Your Career Potential with These 7 Steps

-The job functions we specialize in today may not be applicable in the future.
+One of the reasons I believe this is so important is that the job functions we specialize in today may not be applicable in the future.
 Just take my career path as an example.

-Today, I lead the Financial Services division at Capital One.
+Today, I lead the Financial Services Division at Capital One.
 But I took the most curious path to get here—from naval architecture and marine engineering in India to consumer goods in Canada then banking in America.
 The jobs I’ve specialized in throughout my career had nothing to do with each other.
 And outside of engineering, I had zero experience in any of the fields in which I worked.

 Often, people think they need a checklist when moving to different industries or specialties, and they get hung up on not having the right skillset for the job.
 I used to think the same until I realized the product I was offering wasn’t my skillset...it was myself!

-Know Your Purpose
+1. Know Your Purpose

 Growing up in Kolkata, I often had the opportunity of working with Mother Teresa at her orphanage.
 Her purpose in life was to take care of those who were the least capable of taking care of themselves.
 What I learned from her is, without purpose, everything else will fail.
 This was a huge motivator for me personally as a leader and also in transforming businesses.

 Purpose is the driving force behind everything you’ll ever do.
 Understanding your purpose starts with understanding yourself.
 What you believe as an individual is incredibly important in determining your career destination because your purpose should align with your company’s purpose.

 The most successful leaders know that a clear purpose is the catalyst for driving transformation.
 Purpose enables organizations to rise up and create incredible things.
 Purpose also drives individuals to stay focused on the bigger picture, motivating them to overcome the challenges that we all face in life.